Access | ||

 You may be asked to participate in a class discussion, either by responding to your instructor’s discussion question or responding to another student’s comment or thread.

-- On the Discussions page, discussions are organized with the newest discussion on top.
-Click the name of the discussion you want to participate in.
+3. Discussions are organized with the newest discussion on top.
+Click the discussion title that you want to participate in.

 Tips

-- If the "Discussions" link is not available in the Course Navigation, try accessing it in another area of the course such as in the modules or assignments.
+• If the "Discussions" link is not available in the Course Navigation, try accessing it in another area of the course.
+Some instructors may put discussions under the "Modules" or "Assignments" link in the Course Navigation.

-- Remember that UBC’s diverse community includes people from various cultures and backgrounds, which influence their communication style and practices.
+• Remember that UBC’s diverse community includes people from various cultures and backgrounds.
+These differences influence communication styles and practices.
+Stay open-minded and ask questions if something seems unclear or unfriendly.

 Use Canvas course groups